 Step 5: Ability to Do Other Types of Work

-The examiner or medical consultant will know consider if you’re able to do other types of work despite your impairment.
-This does not mean they will try to actually find another job for you to do.
+The examiner or medical consultant will know if you can do other types of work despite your impairment.
+This does not mean they will try to find another job for you to do.
 They only have to decide that there is a sufficient amount of work available for you to do.